Program Dates: July 28th- August 25th, 2019 (tentative)

 - Field segment: 6-8 full days in the field working within a rural village community, including one weekend.

 - Weekend Excursion: Guided tour to popular sites, outing, and cultural activities.

 - Free time: During the university segment there will be some afternoons off, and one weekend off.

-The course will consist of a diverse 10 member team.
-Staff members include faculty from Technion and Ethiopia, and international experts in community development.
+The course will consist of a diverse staff from Technion, Ethiopia, and international staff experts in community development.

 The Engineering for Developing Communities program is designed for open-minded students studying engineering, science, architecture, medicine, economics and any other fields relevant to sustainable development, with a 80/3.0 GPA or higher.

-To begin your application process, click “Apply Now“ to launch the online application system.
+To begin your application fill the online form click “Apply Now“

 - Academic record, supplied through a transcript (original or approved copies).